QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/resources/md-files/solution-architecture.md

 In the [Fifth Lab](../../labs/lab-05-custom-skills.md) you will learn how to create a custom skill using Azure Content Moderator API and Azure Functions, connection this transformation into the enrichment pipeline.
 You will detect documents with incompliant content.
 For this lab you will do some coding with Postman and Visual Studio.
 The Azure Portal is also used, to create the Azure Function instance.

-In the [Sixth Lab](../../labs/lab-06-bot-business-documents.md) you will learn how to use a Bot to interact with the Azure Search Index, the Business Documents Bot.
+In the [Sixth Lab](../../labs/lab-06-bot-business-documents.md) you will learn how to use a Bot to interact with the Azure Cognitive Search Index, the Business Documents Bot.
 This lab uses the Bot Emulator and Visual Studio.

 In the [Seventh Lab](../../labs/lab-final-case.md) you are invited to, based on what you have learned, create the architecture of a Knowledge Mining solution for another use case.
 There is also a Hackathon that will challenge your Cognitive Search learnings.
 A new dataset is provided.